signaturescience/metscale/scripts/README.md

 Here, `<taxid_source>` can have one of three forms:

-1. A file path to a text file with a list of line-separated taxon IDs.
+1. A file path to a text file with a list of line-separated taxids.
 Excluding the newline and leading or trailing whitespace, each line must readily convert to an integer or the procedure will raise an error.
 2. The string `stdin` (i.e. `python3 query_tool.py -t stdin`).
 In this case a line-separated list (formatted as above) is expected from standard input.
 When an empty or all-whitespace line is encountered, input is terminated.
-3. A single integer representing a taxon ID.
+3. A single integer representing a taxid.
 The procedure will run for only this taxon.
 Additionally, the output report will have a slightly different format than for multiple IDs.

 **Example**: